Francis Drake's circumnavigation: Spanish pursuit

 Around the same time the Spanish authorities began getting reports that an English naval force was off the coast.
 Panic began to spread once news that settlements had been raided.
-In Lima the Viceroy of Peru Francisco de Toledo was shocked and was surprised that the English had got this far.
-He immediately ordered all ships to be repaired and re floated from Callao to pursue but none were equipped to challenge Golden Hind.
+In Lima the Viceroy of Peru Francisco de Toledo was shocked and was surprised that the English had gotten this far.
+He immediately ordered all ships to be repaired and re-floated from Callao to pursue but none were equipped to challenge Golden Hind.
 A dispatch was also sent off to Lima calling for more troops, and two ships were chosen for the chase.
 Frias Trejo commanded the Nuestra Señora del Valle and Pedro De Arana in the Nao de Muriles.
 These two were however improperly ballasted and so returned to port despite both being in sight of Drake.
 Toledo furiously ordered his own son Luis to lead the expedition with two heavily armed galleons and eleven other vessels to capture any English vessel they came across.
 They also were given the best pilots in the region including Pedro Sarmiento de Gamboa and 120 soldiers.

 The fleet left Callao on 27 February and set out in pursuit of the English who they thought were heading towards Panama where Gamboa thought Drake would strike next.

 Drake still in pursuit of the Nuestra Señora de la Concepción and unaware of the sizeable Spanish force now coming for him, took a small ship just having departed from Guayas River which led to Guayaquil.
 The ship belonged to Benito Diaz Bravo and in its hold contained nearly 20,000 gold pesos from the Zaruma gold mines along with other victuals.